fkanlab/data/README.md

 # data
 This project collects the open data resources of the [Fluoride Knowledge and Action Network](http://fluorideindia.org).

+All data contributed here is made public.
+Do not add data here that has any privacy or security questions.

 Each data set is contained in its own directory with the following structure

     [dir]data_set_name